 We talked about this a little bit last time, but the comparisons within the legalist system.
 I said it this way: “I may not be as good as Jesus, but I can be better than you.
 I can be better than you in some areas.”
 We maybe talked about this before, but the homeschool marketing system, which I tried to explain to people, is a true marketing system.
 I’ll never forget the magazine from quite a few years ago (I think it was “Teaching Home” magazine) always had a family on the cover.
 It was these parents with twelve kids.
 All the kids are dressed alike.
 They are all smiling.
 They are holding their violins (because they all play violin) and everybody is so happy.
 I got in front of a homeschool group twenty years ago and I said, “You know what?
 I’ve known a lot of those families, and I know how incredibly miraculous it was to get that single picture.”

 DAVE: But that was the thing.
 Right there on the cover of the magazine was, “If you get our magazine and you read our articles and you buy our products, you can have a family like this.”
 Look at the control.
 Look at the joy.

 NATALIE: I was just thinking.
 Believe me, I remember those magazines.
-I remember one family, I found out later, the dad had gone off and had an affair with his secretary, got her pregnant, and ended up marrying her.
+I remember one family, and I found out later the dad had gone off and had an affair with his secretary, got her pregnant, and ended up marrying her.
 Here’s the thing I never realized back then.
-To get all those kids … What are the odds that everyone in the family has this passion for violin, for example?
+To get all those kids… What are the odds that everyone in the family has this passion for violin, for example?
 Not good.

 DAVE: Not good.